 The technique for making pomodoro sauce is super easy!
 The most important part is choosing the right can of real, Italian, DOP certified San Marzano whole tomatoes.
 These tomatoes are from Italy and taste delicious compared to most American brands.
 Although it’s not absolutely necessary to use them, certified San Marzano tomatoes will result in a far more superior sauce.

-- Once the sauce is ready, you’ll add al dente paste to the sauce and cook it over medium heat for a few more minutes.
+Once the sauce is ready, you’ll add al dente pasta to the sauce and cook it over medium heat for a few more minutes.
 This helps the sauce absorb into each noodle.

 RECIPE: Penne Pomodoro with Burrata and Basil